ondiekelijah/Physician-Request-Web-App/README.md

 Navigate to your current project directory for this case it will be **Physician-Request-Web-App**. <br>

-### 1 .Fork ,Clone the repo and Create an environment
+### 1 .Fork ,Clone the repo and Create an environment :pushpin:

 Depending on your operating system,make a virtual environment to avoid messing with your machine's primary dependencies